-MAX-D - An appeal and Financial Aid Degree Audit signed by a Counselor may be submitted for the pursuit of a second degree or for preparatory courses required for a second degree.
+MAX-D - An appeal and Financial Aid Degree Audit signed by a Counselor may be submitted for the pursuit of a second degree other than an AGS, certificate or for preparatory courses required for a second degree.
 Only courses on the Financial Aid Degree Audit are recognized for the receipt of financial aid.
-If the student applied to graduate but he/ she has not completed all required courses, the student can change his/her graduation term by contacting the Graduation Analyst in Counseling.
+If the student applied to graduate but he/she has not completed all required courses, the student can change his/her graduation term by contacting the Graduation Analyst in Counseling.
 If approved for a second degree, the student's status is changed to MAX-A.